andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 ### How promises are handled

-Even if a promise is fulfilled immediately, it can not be handled as long as the the main thread executes:
+Even if a promise is fulfilled immediately, it can not be handled right away:

 ```js
 // example 19